 Sunk in Apara Harbor off Guam.

-This shipwreck is in very good condition laying upright on the bottom near the Tokai
+This wreck is upright in good condition near Tokai

 Clay Gobin adds: